Phys767-Spring17/N-body/README.md

 The third version, found in the cluster directory uses the first version of the code along with a class named cluster.
 The cluster class allows the user to generate multiple randomly placed clusters of particles each defined in the same manner as the single cluster defined in first version.
+The main purpose for creating this version was to produce a visually interesting set of data to be using for the visualization section.

-Visualization was done using basic python plotting and animation methods and the creation of density plots.
-The code for the density plots was found on stackoverflow.com.
+Visualization was done using basic python plotting and animation as well as density plots found on stackoverflow.com.